 If your complaint is about a certified translator or interpreter, the first step is to contact the practitioner to explain the problem and how you would like it fixed.
-An explanation is required if this is not feasible.
+An explanation is required if this is not feasible and you should consider local state consumer protections if your complaint regards poor business practices.
 If you are still having difficulty resolving a problem, then you may want to seek NAATI’s assistance.

 If your complaint is about the results or your test (or assessment), the first step is to request a paid review of your result.
 NAATI will not enter correspondence about test or assessment results outside of this process.

 Complaints should be made in English and emailed to firstname.lastname@example.org.
 We are able to accept video or audio complaints where the written form is not possible.